 Governance

-Our relationships with our contractors are governed by our Global Responsible Production and Sourcing Policy, which establishes guidelines for responsible production planning practices to help ensure that the sourcing, purchase of materials, and manufacturing of products across all Gildan brands are aligned with our Code of Conduct.
-Our Sourcing Team works to ensure compliance with our Policy and related standards.
+Our relationships with our finished product contractors are governed by our Global Responsible Production and Sourcing Policy, which establishes guidelines for responsible production planning practices to help ensure that the sourcing, purchase of materials, and manufacturing of products across all Gildan brands are aligned with our Code of Conduct.
+Our Senior Vice President, Global Supply Chain, Sales, Marketing and Distribution, oversees the implementation of our responsible production and sourcing strategy and compliance with our policy.

 Approach

 Gildan requires all finished product contractors and key raw material suppliers to uphold and respect Gildan’s ethical, social, and environmental standards as a condition of doing business with us.
-Our contracts require our finished product contractors to formally acknowledge our standards and agree to comply with them throughout the term of their relationship with us.
-They also must sign a legally binding vendor agreement, which outlines our expectations, including:
+Our finished product contractors are required to formally acknowledge our standards and agree to comply with them throughout the term of their relationship with us through a legally binding vendor agreement, which outlines our expectations, including:

 • Compliance with Gildan’s Code of Ethics including but not limited to bribery, anti-corruption, and anti-fraud